 The old Kilmore Courthouse, our home, is being renovated and the contractors have erected scaffolding at the street front.
 This means there is a chance access will not be possible this coming week, ie Mon 9 April to Frid 13 April.
 Please monitor this site or contact our Society by email for the current situation.
 This will not impact on our Open House event on Sat 14 April.

-Supper will be served after the meeting and all are welcome to participate.
+Supper is served afterwards and all are welcome to participate.